 Speaking and Consulting

-I offer keynotes and workshops internationally.
+I offer keynotes and workshops internationally, both virtually and face-to-face.
 I collaborate with schools, educational technology companies, and other organizations working to shape and reshape education.
 I have expertise in:

 - higher education pedagogy